fathimakm/learn_security_with-me/README.md

     -kernel(manages processes and memory)
     -hardware(physical componemt of a computer ex: CPU, mouse, keyboard)

-- kali linux derived from debian
+- kali linux derived from debian, has pre-installed tools related to penetration testing and digital forensics.(parrot also have tools for penetration)

++ KALI LINUX, Ubuntu, Parrot, Red Hat(not free, subscription based), and CentOS are all widely used Linux distributions.

+KALI LINUX, Ubuntu, Parrot - debian based, open source

 - penetration testing tools in Kali linux -metasploit(to look for and exploit vulnerabilities on machines.)